Ah Boys to Men 2: Domestic

-Neo has anticipated that the second part would "do much better than the first one" and has also announced his consideration to produce more army-themed films.
-At a press conference for part two of Ah Boys to Men, Neo said: "I anticipate that Part 2 will do much better than the first one and I hope that we will hit S$7 million this time."
+Neo has anticipated that this film would "do much better than the first part" and has also announced his consideration to produce more army-themed films.
+At a press conference for this film, Neo said: "I anticipate that part two will do much better than the first one and I hope that we will hit S$7 million this time."

-Part two out-grossed part one in terms of opening weekend earnings; it earned S$1.51 million in its opening weekend, thus breaking the record for the highest box office earnings for local productions, which was previously set by part one in 2012.
-It took in S$2.7 million over the Chinese New Year weekend period; on February 20, 2013, part two of Ah Boys to Men overtook part one in box office takings by grossing S$6.297 million and becoming the highest-grossing Singaporean film.
-As of February 26, 2013, part two has grossed S$7.08 million.
+This film has indeed out-grossed part one in terms of opening weekend earnings; it earned S$1.51 million in its opening weekend, thus breaking the record for the highest box office earnings for local productions, which was previously set by part one in 2012.
+It took in S$2.7 million over the Chinese New Year weekend period; on February 20, 2013, this film overtook part one in box office takings by grossing S$6.297 million and becoming the highest-grossing Singaporean film.
+As of February 26, 2013, this film has grossed S$7.08 million.
 The film's overwhelming success has been seen as a "gift from Heaven" by Neo.

-Third installment

-The project had originally been envisaged as just two parts until after the release of the second part.
-Buoyed by "non-stop" requests for another sequel, Jack Neo confirmed on February 20, 2013 that he had begun working on one under the working title Ah Boys to Men 3, though actual filming would only take place after 2013.
-Neo posted on his Twitter account (in Chinese):

-In a later interview with Channel NewsAsia, Neo admitted that "I have been really reluctant to tell people that I'll be working on a third film, because I know people's expectations will only get higher after the first two."
-Neo said that he was still pondering on the storyline and also needed time for research.
-At a promotional tour in Kuala Lumpur, Malaysia, for part two, Neo announced that possible cast for part three included Henry Thia and Mark Lee and that "we are currently preparing for the shoot".
-During which he also "officially announced":

-A spin-off to the Ah Boys to Men film franchise titled Ah Boys to Men 3: Frogmen was announced by Jack Neo to be scheduled for production in August 2014 based on the story of a group of navy boys.